atc0005/check-cert/README.md

 No rounding is performed.

 See GH-32 for additional info.

+### Asserting that expected Subject Alternate Names (SANs) are present

+Among other validation checks, the `check_cert` plugin and `lscert` CLI tool both support SANs list validation by accepting a CSV list of expected SANs entries and assert that:

+- all provided SANs entries are present on the leaf certificate
+- all SANs entries present on the leaf certificate are in the provided SANs entries list

+Problem scenarios covered:

+- the cert provider omitted a requested/expected SANs entry
+- the monitoring configuration has not been updated to look for new SANs entries present on the leaf cert

+As a real-world use case, applying SANs list validation helped catch an unapproved DNS record (CNAME) change for a public service.
+The DNS record change resulted in the service redirecting from the original (intended) pre-production system to a development box used by a different team in another business unit.
+While this would have likely been detected before the system was deployed to production, it would have caused unnecessary confusion/delays while the issue was worked out.
+Instead, the monitoring system caught the issue and the service owner was able to reach out immediately and coordinate reverting the unauthorized change.

 ### Skip hostname verification when leaf cert is missing SANs entries